smart-edge-open/specs/doc/building-blocks/emco/openness-emco.md

 SELFKEY=/root//tunnel_secret/self.key
 kubectl create secret generic self-signed-certificate --from-file=${CRT}  --from-file=${SELFKEY}
 ```
+> **NOTE**: Actually EMCO supports generic K8S resource configuration including secret for the clusters.
+But the SmartCity application needs the above manual steps to create secrets from the specific information which is only accessiable by th edge cluster and the cloud cluster.

 4. Verify SmartCity Application Deployment Information.
 The pods on the edge cluster are in the running status as shown as below: